bwagner77/docs-test/function/local-development.md

 - Visual Studio or VS Code
 - Azurite (storage emulator)
 - Azure Functions Core Tools
-- Thunder Client, VS Code Extension REST client (optional)
+- Thunder Client, VS Code extension REST client (optional)

 *Note: Some developers have reported issues when trying to run Functions in VS Code (as of 9/14/2022).*